wavefrontHQ/wavefront-jersey-sdk-java/README.md

 ```

 ### Construct WavefrontJerseyFilter
-Last step is to construct the Wavefront Jersey filter.
 ```java
     /* Now create a Wavefront Jersey Filter which you can add to your
     * Jersey based (Dropwizard, Springboot etc.) application  */